dmauser/Lab/PLS-for-onprem-workloads-haproxy/README.md

 ## Concepts

-This lab is based on the reference architecture: [Using Private Link Service for On-premises workloads](https://github.com/dmauser/PrivateLink/tree/master/PLS-for-Onprem-workloads) using HA-Proxy.
-This solution will fully build the solution on Provider side as shown in the diagram below.
-You have to create Private Endpoints on each on of the customer deployments.
+This lab is based on the reference architecture: [Using Private Link Service for On-premises workloads](https://github.com/dmauser/PrivateLink/tree/master/PLS-for-Onprem-workloads) and it leverages HA-Proxy behind an Azure Load Balancer and Private Link Service.
+This solution will fully build the solution on the Provider side as shown in the diagram below.
+Therefore, you don't need to configure any component like HAProxy, Load Balance, and Private Link Service.
+Most of the actions are going to be to expose On-premises web workload (On-prem VM name _provider-onprem-vmlx_ exposed using local's VM Nginx) by creating Private Endpoints on customer A and B and validating access via Private Link to reach the Provider's On-premises VM.

 ### Solution diagram